 Bike Size And Body Position

 One of the most important factors when choosing a bike is your riding position.
-If you're going to be riding a lot of miles, it's worth making sure you're comfortable.
+If you're going to be riding a lot of miles, it's making sure you're comfortable.
 The most important thing to get right is the saddle height.

 All the steps needed to adjust your bike's saddle height